onatheengineer/PaperMasters/purityApp/purity-ui-dashboard-main/README.md

 Designed for those who like modern UI elements and beautiful websites.
 Made of hundred of elements, designed blocks and fully coded pages, Purity UI Dashboard is ready to help you create stunning websites and webapps.

-We created many examples for pages like Sign In, Profile and so on.
+We created many examples for pages like Sign In, Identity and so on.
 Just choose between a Basic Design, an illustration or a cover and you are good to go!

 **Fully Coded Elements**